Pass for owners expropriated

 Please send your completed form at the following address:

 702, 5th Street

 Shawinigan, Québec G9N 1E9

 You can also submit your application by fax at 819-536-3661 or by e-mail to: firstname.lastname@example.org

 How does this pass for the La Mauricie National Park work?

-At La Mauricie National Park, this pass will take the form of an identity card with photo and will be issued to any eligible person who applies for one.
+At La Mauricie National Park, this pass will take the form of a numbered identity card and will be issued to any eligible person who applies for one.
 It is a personal non-transferable pass that will be renewable every five years.

 I still have questions?